A free quadratic equation calculator that shows and explains each step in solving your quadratic equation.

 =0, and the equation becomes 0+bx+c=0, or bx+c=0.
 The equation bx+c=0 is a linear equation, and not a quadratic equation.

 When you compute a solution to a quadratic equation, you will always find 2 values for x, called "roots".
 These roots may both be real numbers or, they may both be complex numbers.
-Under extraordinary circumstances, these two roots may have the same value, producing one solution for x.
+Depending on the values of a, b, and c, these two roots may be equal, resulting in one solution for x.

 We this quadratic equation calculator is useful to you.
 We encourage you to plug in different values for a, b, and c.
-But, if you just want to use it to calculate the answers to your quadratic equations, that's cool too.
-Thank you for your interest in Quadratic-Equation-Calculator.com.
+But we totally understand if you just want to use it to find the answers you're looking for.
+Thank you for using Quadratic-Equation-Calculator.com.

 for a random example of a quadratic equation.